Ajay Rochester: Weight loss work

 Recording her weight loss after her son's birth, she filmed the documentary Larger Than Life which aired on The Lifestyle channel.
 It followed Rochester for a year as she lost weight and took back her life.

 Since then, she has been involved in several weight loss projects, including as host of four seasons (2006, 2007, 2008 and 2009) The Biggest Loser on Network Ten.

 She founded a website, "The Healthy Body Club", and authored the books Confessions of a Reformed Dieter, Blubberguts and The Lazy Girl's Guide to Losing Weight and Getting Fit.

 Rochester also published a children's book called Blubberguts with Hodder Headline's Hotshots series.
 She has also published two more titles with new Holland including cookbook Food You Love and self-help inspirational book 5-Minute Diet Book.

-Rochester joined a weight loss reality show as a celebrity contestant, Excess Baggage which was broadcast in January through March 2012.
+Rochester joined a weight loss reality show as a celebrity contestant, Excess Baggage which was broadcast from January through March 2012.
 Rochester won the show and her charity the NOH8 Campaign received a $60,000 donation for her efforts.

-After leaving Biggest Loser she gained some weight, and has admitted she used to starve herself to keep her presenting job.

-She is Reality Wanted's Hollywood Host for reality shows, covering the biggest reality shows in Hollywood including Survivor and is currently the backstage reporter for So You Think You Can Dance on FOX.